 Dal Bolognese

 Cozy from the cold and a great spot for lunch and people-watching.
 During the week the crowd is a mix of well-dressed Italian businessmen in navy suits and very thoughtfully dressed women who wine and dine.
 Order the egg with truffle.
-A new food discovery for me, you can find this on a few menus around town when it is truffle season.
+This was a new food discovery for me, you can find this on a few menus around town when it is truffle season.

 Giacomo Bistrot

 A favourite of the fashion crowd.
 Great for dinner and more people watching.
-They serve the egg with truffle dish here too so worth going just for that and have a good Barolo selection
+They serve the egg with truffle dish here too so worth going just for that and the impressive Barolo selection.

 IL Salumaio